cloudmesh-community/fa19-516-168/project/report.md

   snowflake warehouse.
 It may be out of scope for now for this project purpose.

+## New Abstract
+- Connect ot Azure synapse data warehouse and use cm commands to interact with it
+- Azure sysapse scale-up/scale-out using command
+- Read /write data in Azure synapse database using files

 ## Objective

 Develop APIs to transfer file data from AWS and Azure to cloud hosted database in AWS(MariaDB).

+## New Objective
+develop APIs to interact with Azure synapse data warehouse

 ## Motivation